Samuel29590/MolTimeTravel/README.md

 <br>

-**⚠️** The following explanations are adapted for the *MolAnts* version, the full version of the anthill.
-If you want specific explanations for *MolAntsExperimental*, the lighter anthill implementation, you can find them here : [MolAntExperimental](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAntsExperimental.md).
+**⚠️** The following explanations are adapted for the *MolAntsTimeTravel* version, the full version of the anthill with TimeTravel.
+If you want specific explanations for *MolAntsExperimental*, the lighter anthill implementation with TimeTravel, you can find them here : [MolAntExperimental](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAntsExperimental.md).

 <br>